Local Flu Clinics

 The main way to keep from getting seasonal flu is to get a yearly flu vaccine.
 If you get the flu, your healthcare provider may prescribe medicine to help your body fight the infection and lessen symptoms.

-- Comprehensive Flu Information, Centers for Disease Control and Prevention
+- Information About Seasonal Flu, Centers for Disease Control and Prevention

 - Flu basics, prevention tips, vaccination facts and treatment information.